Computer Science

 Whitecliffe College

-An industry-ready degree preparing graduates in either Network Engineering and Security or Software and Web Development, accredited by IT Professionals New Zealand and part of the Seoul Accord, with internationally recognised credentials.
+Industry-ready Bachelor programme with specialisations in Network Engineering and Security or Software and Web Development.
+Accredited by IT Professionals New Zealand and part of the Seoul Accord for international recognition.

 inc GST